 COVID-19 Free School Meal Vouchers

-The Government Support Scheme will continue to run over the summer holiday.
+The Free School Meals Support Scheme will continue to run during Christmas 2021 and during Spring Half Term 2022.
 The grant was designed to directly help families and individuals who have been hit hardest by the pandemic.
-The majority of the funding is set aside to ensure that children are fed over the summer holidays.
+Most of the funding is set aside to ensure that children are fed over the school holiday periods.

-Surrey County Council, in discussion with schools and partners, has agreed to continue funding to provide all families with children eligible for benefit-related Free School Meals (FSM) with supermarket food vouchers over the summer holiday period.
-The voucher covers the whole holiday period and will be £90 per child.
+Surrey County Council, in discussion with schools and partners, has agreed to continue funding to provide all families with children eligible for benefit-related Free School Meals (FSM) with supermarket food vouchers to the value of £30 per child over the Christmas Holiday 2021 period and vouchers to the value of £15 per child for the Spring Half Term Holiday 2022 period.

 As before, the vouchers provided can be used in Asda, Morrisons, Aldi, Tesco, Sainsbury’s, Iceland, Waitrose or McColl’s and should only be used to buy food and other essential items.